 One of the most painful consequences of misusing or overusing SAFE notes is equity dilution.
 The more shares early investors agree to purchase, the less of your company you eventually own when the notes convert.
 That means less control over your organization’s future.
 It also means you’ll have a harder time attracting Series A investors.

-Not sure if SAFE notes, convertible notes, or another seed funding strategy is right for you?
+Now that you understand the pros and cons of SAFE notes, you may be wondering what to do next.
+Are SAFE notes, convertible notes, or a different seed funding strategy the right option for your company?
 Need help preparing for a Series A round or another major stage in your company’s growth?

 inDinero has the on-demand accounting, tax, and CFO resources you need.
 We’ve helped countless companies optimize their financials, connect with investors, and excel throughout their business journeys.